SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/index.md

 3. **Link Collectors**.
 Use tags or collector names to link the appropriate collectors to your source template.
 4. **Apply and manage**.
 Apply the source template to the linked collectors and manage or update it as needed.

-## Example Scenario: Monitoring Nginx Access Logs
+## Example Scenario: Monitoring Nginx access logs

 Monitoring Nginx Access Logs from a group of web servers: